Benoculars/dubfinder/README.md

 ## TODO
 * optimize
 * better domain validation so output isn't so darned messy
+* use real db not txt files
+* flags

 ## whats with the name
 youre gonna be taking mad dubs with this script